-Some content on this site based on material from Michigan State Web Accessibility with their permission.
+Some content on this site based on material from Michigan State Web Accessibility and used with their permission.

 - When inserting images or charts, be sure to add ALT tags or a description of the image for screenreaders.

 - Ensure that all documents use semantic heading styles.

 - For long documents, insert or generate a table of contents based on Heading 1,Heading 2, Heading 3 styles.
 See details in the Quickstart Guides above.

 - When inserting a data table, make sure the first row/column is marked as a header and includes a description of the type of data used in each row or column.
 For very complex tables, a table ALT Tag can be used to add extra information for screen readers (see Quickstart Guides above for details).